Dear friends in the world,

 At Suwa-Taisha, the traditional festival called "Ontohsai"

 is held on April 15 every year (When the Japanese used

 the lunar calendar it was March-April).
 This festival

 illustrates the story of Isaac in chapter 22 of Genesis

 own son, Isaac.
 The "Ontohsai" festival, held

 since ancient days, is judged to be the most important

 At the festival, a boy is tied up by a rope to a wooden

 pillar, and placed on a bamboo carpet.
 A Shinto priest

 comes to him preparing a knife, and he cuts a part of the

-priest) comes there, and the boy is
+priest) comes there, and the boy is released.
+This is

-after an angel came to Abraham.
+released after an angel came to Abraham.

-At this festival, animal sacrifices are
+At this festival, animal sacrifices are also offered.

-it is believed that there is a deer with its ear split.
+that there is a deer with its ear split.
 The deer is

 considered to be the one God prepared.
 It could have had

 some connection with the ram that God prepared and was

 sacrificed after Isaac was released.
 Since the ram was

 caught in the thicket by the horns, the ear might have

 The knife and sword used in the "Ontohsai"

 In ancient time of Japan there were no sheep and it

 might be the reason why they used deer (deer is Kosher).

 of deer sacrifice was strange, because animal sacrifice

 is not a Shinto tradition.

 A deer with its ears split

 People call this festival "the festival for

 Misakuchi-god".
 "Misakuchi" might be

 "mi-isaku-chi."
-"Mi" means "great," "isaku"
+"Mi" means "great,"